shangan23/mirth-fhir/README.md

-# Mirth Connect - Custom Fhir implementation
+# MirthConnect - Custom Fhir implementation
-Mirth Fhir with code template with custom jar
+MirthConnect - Custom Fhir implementation helps you do coding on the FHIR resources.
+It is very simple to use.

 ## How to?